 Horsetail and hair loss

 The main reason why the herb is believed to be able to stimulate hair growth is because of its antioxidants and anti-inflammatory effects.
-Using supplements containing horsetail will lead to better circulation.
-And better circulation leads to the improvement of your hair follicles.
-And where research shows that the result will be the stimulation of hair growth.
+Horsetail can also improve circulation, leading to the improvement of your hair follicles and stimulating hair growth.
 The herb also has the ability to increase urine output by acting as a diuretic, leading the system to cleanse and detox itself.
 This will result in better overall health and improve blood circulation.
 Blood circulation improves the condition of both the scalp and the individual hair follicles.
 With these improvements comes the ability for your hair follicles to produce new hair.
 Which will ultimately avoid further hair loss.

 Photo by: Ute via Flickr.